ranton256/used_car_sale_price_analysis/README.md

     python -mstreamlit run streamlit_price_predictor.py

-When run locally, if no environment variables containing S3
+When run locally, if no environment variables containing AWS access key credentials are detected the application will look for the model and dataset files locally.

-TODO: fix streamlit app to use local files when nothing in env.

 The app is also deployed to a Streamlit community cloud app at <TODO: put in real URL>
 The deployed cloud app uses model files written to an S3 bucket since they are too large to check into the GitHub repository.

+You can use the app at <https://ranton256-used-car-sale-price--streamlit-price-predictor-tt183q.streamlit.app/>